adlnet/xAPI-Spec/xAPI.md

 ###### Requirements

 * A Statement Reference MUST specify an "objectType" property with the value "StatementRef".
 * A Statement Reference MUST set the "id" property to the UUID of a Statement.
-As with other ids and IRIs, the LRS cannot reasonably check what the resolution is, especially considering timing issues.
+There is no requirement for the LRS to validate that the UUID matches a Statement that exists.

 The table below lists all properties of a Statement Reference Object: